cedowens/find_chrome_tab/README.md

 # Find Open Chrome Tab!!
-For those of us with too many Chrome tabs open on macOS :flushed:...this is a simple applescript to search the tab title and url for a match string and if found sets that as the active tab. :sunglasses:
+For those of us with too many Chrome tabs open on macOS :flushed:...this is a simple applescript to search all tab titles and urls across all Chrome browser windows for a match string and if found it sets that as the active tab. :sunglasses:

 ## To Use:
 1. Open in the macOS Script Editor